tanneramundsen/hire/docs/iteration2/it2_dap.md

 - For students:
     - For each course they want to apply to CA for:
         - enter course details (if they have taken the course before + if so, then what grade, and if they have CAd for the course before) to submit the full application
-    - Allow student to rank their course preferences